 Are you worried about the air you breathe?
-Don't assume you're safe just because you're inside.
-The EPA says that the air within homes and other buildings can be more seriously polluted than the outdoor air in even the largest and most industrialized cities.
+Don't think you're safe just because you're inside.
+The Environmental Protection Agency (EPA) says that the air in homes and other buildings can be more seriously polluted than the outdoor air.

-Indoor air pollution can cause major health problems.
-People who may be exposed to indoor air pollutants for the longest periods of time — children, elderly adults, and people with chronic illnesses — are often those most vulnerable to the effects of indoor air pollution.
+Indoor air pollution can cause big health problems.
+People who may be exposed to indoor air pollutants for the longest periods are often those most at risk to the effects of indoor air pollution.
+This includes children, older adults, and people with chronic illnesses.

 Most indoor air pollution comes from sources that release gases or particles into the air.
-Sources like building materials and air fresheners release pollution continuously.
-Other sources like tobacco smoke and wood-burning stoves are related to activities.
+Things like building materials and air fresheners give off pollution continuously.
+Other sources like tobacco smoke and wood-burning stoves also cause indoor pollution.
 Although some indoor air pollutants have been around for years, they often were weakened by outdoor air seeping into the home.
 Today's more energy-efficient homes don't allow as much outdoor air to enter.

 Ozone generators are sold as air cleaners and make ozone gas on purpose.
-High concentrations of ozone, however, react with organic material inside and outside the body.
-When inhaled, ozone can damage the lungs, causing chest pain, coughing, shortness of breath, and throat irritation.
-It can make chronic respiratory diseases like asthma worse and make people more at risk for respiratory infections.
+But, high concentrations of ozone react with organic material inside and outside the body.
+When inhaled, ozone can damage the lungs.
+This can cause chest pain, coughing, shortness of breath, and throat irritation.
+It can make chronic lung diseases like asthma worse and increase the risk for lung infections.

 Other common sources of indoor pollution include: